-• Notification to Affected Individuals: If the cause of a breach is attributable to a Provider or its agents, the Provider needs to notify the affected individuals accordingly and shall pay all costs of such notifications, as well as all costs associated with the breach.
+If the Health Plan determines the incident was a breach, and the breach was attributable to the Provider or its agents, the Provider will notify individuals accordingly and will pay all costs of such notifications, as well as all costs associated with the breach.

-- The notifications need to comply with applicable federal and state law. - DHCS needs to approve the time, manner, and content of any such notifications and their review and approval must be obtained before the notifications are sent out to HPSJ Members.
+- DHCS and the Health Plan will approve the time, manner, and content of any such notifications and their review and approval must be obtained before the notifications are made. - The notifications will comply with applicable Federal and State law.